djoepramono/jekyll-post/2017-03-03-rspec---mocking-error-object-references-itself.markdown

 ---
-title: RSpec - Object references itself
+title: RSpec - Object References Itself
+categories: ruby
 ---

 Just came across this problem when using RSpec in one the Rails project that